SheetJS/docs.sheetjs.com/docz/docs/02-installation/04-nodejs.md

 Tarballs are available on <https://cdn.sheetjs.com>.

-<div>Each individual version can be referenced using a similar URL pattern.
+<div>Each individual version can be referenced using a similar URL pattern.<br/>
 <a href={`https://cdn.sheetjs.com/xlsx-${current}/xlsx-${current}.tgz`}>https://cdn.sheetjs.com/xlsx-{current}/xlsx-{current}.tgz</a> is the URL for {current}</div>

-<https://cdn.sheetjs.com/xlsx-latest/xlsx-latest.tgz> is a link to the latest
-version and will refresh on each release.

 ## Installation